ipeaGIT/access_uber/README.md

 <img align="right" src="cover_cities.jpg" width="180">

-# A time interval metric for cumulative opportunity accessibility
+# Ride-hailing and transit accessibility considering the trade-off between time and money

 This repository contains the code used to write the study: